segmentio/segment-docs/src/engage/journeys/event-triggered-journeys.md

 For example, in an abandonment journey, suppose a user starts two applications (like `application_started`), each with a different `application_id`.
 By setting `application_id` as the unique identifier, Segment can match follow-up events (like `application_completed`) to the correct application journey.
 As a result, each journey instance only receives the completion event for its specific application.

-### Notes and Limitations
+### Notes and limitations

-- **Supported Destinations:** Currently, only Actions Destinations in the Segment catalog are supported.
+- **Supported destinations:** Only Actions Destinations in the Segment catalog are supported.
-- **Data Mapping:** Ensure all required keys for the destination are properly mapped to avoid errors.
+- **Data mapping:** Ensure all required keys for the destination are properly mapped to avoid errors.

 ## Best practices